Anandkirar27/moodify-music-app/README.md

 If you have any questions or feedback, feel free to reach out:
 Email: anandkirar27@gmail.com

-### 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-# Thank you for checking out the Mood-Based Playlist Generator App!
+## Thank you for checking out the Mood-Based Playlist Generator App!
 Enjoy discovering new music! 🎧✨